shiyoung77/OVIR-3D/README.md

 # OVIR-3D
 > [!WARNING]
 >For those who cloned this repo before Oct 25, 2023, please update the repo by running `git pull` and `git submodule update --init --recursive`.
 We fixed a major bug that caused very bad segmentation for ScanNet200.
-We reran the results for ScanNet200 and the result files could be found at [here](https://drive.google.com/file/d/1_4cATwib3UyNax5iRgI1mW524ignx9_5/view?usp=sharing).
+We reran the results for ScanNet200 and the prediction files could be found at [here](https://drive.google.com/file/d/1_4cATwib3UyNax5iRgI1mW524ignx9_5/view?usp=sharing).
 Sorry for the inconvenience.

 **OVIR-3D: Open-Vocabulary 3D Instance Retrieval Without Training on 3D Data**.\
 Shiyang Lu, Haonan Chang, Eric Jing, Yu Wu, Abdeslam Boularias, Kostas Bekris